temporalio/helm-charts/README.md

 Temporal can be configured to run with a couple of database choices.

-#### Cassandra and ElasticSearch
+#### Default Installation: Batteries Included

 By default, Temporal Helm Chart configures Temporal to runs with Cassandra (for persistence) and ElasticSearch (for "visibility" features).
+By default, Temporal Helm Chart installs all the dependencies, out of the box.

 To install Temporal with all of its dependencies, including Cassandra and ElasticSearch, run this command: